movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   fragmented files.
 Unlink preserves open descriptors and mappings and reclaims the inode after its last vnode reference.
 Rmdir validates empty directories and uses the same orphan lifecycle.
 Removed directory descriptors report zero links and EOF; new child lookup and creation fail.
-Rename is unsupported.
 * Writes and growth convert uncompressed or Zstd inline files of at most one decoded sector to regular extents.
 Larger inline files, other compression codecs, and encoded mappings remain unsupported.
 Uncompressed and Zstd